Ranking the Best Combat Sports Knockouts from June

 Welcome to the UFC @ShortyTorres125!!
 He gets the finish in round 2! #UFCUtica https://t.co/reuP4QWzzq

 We already touched on the event's main event that ended with a big knockout, but it wasn't even the best on the card.
-The best KO on the card happened in the curtain jerking spot.
+The best KO happened in the curtain-jerking spot.
 Utica was bookended with two of the month's best.

-Although this one is not on the list for anyone's spectacular technique.
-It is on the list for being incredibly odd.
+Although this one is not on the list for anyone's spectacular technique, it is for being incredibly odd.

 Jarred Brooks changed levels and secured a strong hold for a double leg, but Jose Torres was not going to go down that easily.

 As he hung over Brooks' back, he wrapped his arms around his midsection.
 Brooks went backwards to slam him on the mat and instead ended up knocking himself out.

 Brooks' head hit the mat and he went to sleep.
 The uniqueness of the KO puts it on the list and will make it one of 2018's most memorable.